 Vincent Wen-Hsien Liu, a registered Acupuncturist and Chinese herbalist, treats the body as a cohesive system that contains an innate ability to restore its own balance or harmony.
 A postgraduate of the Traditional Chinese Medicine program at the University of Western Sydney, Vincent travelled to China for intensive clinical training at the Jiangsu Provincial Hospital in 2008.

 As a child, Vincent idolised his grandfather who practised Chinese herbalism in Taiwan.
 His love and respect for his grandfather guided him to begin his healing path as a Chinese medicine practitioner.
 Raised in a religious family, Vincent is a person who is kind and passionate about helping others and strives to be a provider of healing sourced from the heart.

 What is Acupuncture?

-An acupuncturist uses their understanding of anatomy, physiology and pathology (disease processes) to determine where to place very fine, sterile needles at specific acupuncture points within the body.
-This can result in reduced swelling, improved recovery after injury and decreased intensity of nerve pain.
-Acupuncture also stimulates the brain to release endorphins which can act as "natural pain killers" to relieve pain.
+An acupuncturist uses their understanding of anatomy, physiology and pathology (disease processes) to determine where to place these very fine, sterile needles at specific acupuncture points within the body.
+This may release tension and relieve pain, as well as help reduce stress and promote healing of certain conditions.

 Generally acupuncture does not hurt.
 However, many patients may experience a dull, energy-spreading sensation when the needle gets into the right spot.
-This is called "De Qi" which means "the arrival of energy" and is a good sign that the treatment is working.
+This is called "De Qi" which means "the arrival of energy" and may be a good sign that the treatment is working.